Kent Trading Standards Checked Scheme

 • Whether it was an isolated offence or part of a pattern of offending.

-• What is known about your conduct and character before or since.
+• What is known about your conduct and character before or since or that of the relevant individual.

-If during the vetting of your application to the scheme, or at any other time during your membership, it is believed that you or any of your employees may have unspent criminal convictions, you or your employee may be asked to provide a DBS check that is no more than 4 weeks old.
+If during the vetting of your application to the scheme, or at any other time during your membership, it is believed that you or any of your employees or staff may have unspent criminal convictions, you or your employee or member of staff may be required to provide a DBS check to us that is no more than 4 weeks old.

 For more information on how you can request a copy of a DBS check please follow the link: https://www.gov.uk/request-copy-criminal-record

-If any offences relate to murder/ manslaughter, theft, fraud, supply of controlled drugs, money laundering, violence or sexual offences; the application will automatically be refused or any granted membership may be suspended or terminated.
+If any offences relate to murder/ manslaughter, theft, Robbery, Burglary, deceit, fraud, supply of controlled drugs, money laundering, violence or sexual offences or other serious or similar or analogous offences; the application will automatically be refused or any previously granted membership may be suspended or terminated at KCC's sole discretion.

-If you fail to inform us about any criminal convictions you receive whilst being a member of the scheme, your membership will be terminated.
+If you fail to inform us about any criminal convictions you or any of your staff or employees receive whilst being a member of the scheme, your membership will be terminated.

-KCC reserves the right to share information gathered on individuals and businesses in the course of administering the scheme, with other Agencies and law enforcers where necessary.
+KCC reserves the right to share information gathered on individuals and businesses in the course of administering the scheme, with other agencies and law enforcers where necessary and provision by KCC shall be deemed to be consent of the data subject to the same.

 6. Sub-contractors

-You are liable for the work and actions of your sub-contractors and that they are suitably qualified and experienced to carry out the work required.
+You are liable for the work and actions of your sub-contractors and you are responsible for ensuring that they are suitably qualified and experienced to carry out the work required.
 It is strongly recommended that you use subcontractors who you trust and they must be aware of and follow our Code of Conduct, as per clause 13.

 Where subcontractors are used to provide services to a customer, you must make the customer aware that you will be engaging sub-contractors to carry out the work.